Knower paradox: Formulation

 Assume for reductio ad absurdum that (K) is known.
-Then, by (KF), (K) is not known, and so, by reductio ad absurdum, (K) is not known.
+Then, by (KF), (K) is not known, and so, by reductio ad absurdum, we can conclude that (K) is not known.
 Now, this conclusion, which is the sentence (K) itself, depends on no undischarged assumptions, and so has just been proved.
 Therefore, by (PK), we can further conclude that (K) is known.
 Putting the two conclusions together, we have the contradiction that (K) is both not known and known.

 Solutions

 Since, given the diagonal lemma, every sufficiently strong theory will have to accept something like (K), absurdity can only be avoided either by rejecting one of the two principles of knowledge (KF) and (PK) or by rejecting classical logic (which validates the reasoning from (KF) and (PK) to absurdity).
 The first kind of strategy subdivides in several alternatives.
 One approach takes its inspiration from the hierarchy of truth predicates familiar from Alfred Tarski's work on the Liar paradox and constructs a similar hierarchy of knowledge predicates.
 Another approach upholds a single knowledge predicate but takes the paradox to call into doubt either the unrestricted validity of (PK) or at least knowledge of (KF).
 The second kind of strategy also subdivides in several alternatives.
 One approach rejects the law of excluded middle and consequently reductio ad absurdum.
 Another approach upholds reductio ad absurdum and thus accepts the conclusion that (K) is both not known and known, thereby rejecting the law of non-contradiction.